Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 3. Check your antivirus software

-Game security violation usually means the Easy Anti-Cheat service is being terminated, which is usually caused by antivirus software.
+Game security violation usually means the Easy Anti-Cheat service is terminated, usually caused by antivirus software.

-Make sure the service is installed correctly and isn’t blocked on your PC or on your connection.
+Ensure the service is installed correctly and isn’t blocked on your PC or your connection.

 A botched software update of your antivirus program may cause compatibility problems.
 An update may therefore be helpful.
-If the problem persists, we suggest trying a different antivirus software.
+However, we suggest trying a different antivirus software if the problem persists.

 The market has dedicated antivirus tools for gaming PCs that will most likely not interfere with your gaming while keeping your system fully protected.

-These antiviruses can help you prioritize gaming and pause unnecessary apps while you are playing.
-On top of that, most of them have built-in gaming modes that temporarily disable intrusive notifications while you are in a game.
+These antiviruses can help you prioritize gaming and pause unnecessary apps while playing.
+On top of that, most have built-in gaming modes that temporarily disable intrusive notifications while you are in a game.

-If you have any more questions or suggestions, be sure to let us know by using the comments section below.
+If you have more questions or suggestions, let us know by using the comments section below.